MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/remote-execution.md

 ### Snapshot guidance and warnings

-Please take note of the following tips and recommendations around using session snapshots:
+Take note of the following tips and recommendations around using session snapshots:
 + One caveat is that while the workspace is saved inside the session snapshot, it does not save loaded packages.
-If packages are needed by your code, they should be included in the R code that is part of the web service using the `require()` function. `require()` was designed to be used to load packages from within other functions.
-For example, you can write code like this to load the RevoScaleR package:
+If packages are needed by your code, they should be included in the R code that is part of the web service using the `require()` function. `require()` is used to load packages from within other functions.
+For example, you can write the following code to load the RevoScaleR package:

   ```R
   delayPrediction <- function(depTime, dayOfWeek) {